jun-eau/Slipstream/README.md

 2. Copy the Slipstream executable into each new folder.
 3. Run it from the new folder and complete the first-time setup for that account.
 Each folder will have its own `config.json`, keeping accounts isolated.
 If using Steam, create separate library entries for each.

+## FAQ & Troubleshooting

+#### Q: Do I still need the Epic Games Launcher installed?
+Yes.
+The Epic Launcher is still required for installing and updating the game.
+The main benefit of Slipstream is that you never have to actually run or interact with the launcher for gameplay sessions.

+#### Q: Does this improve my in-game FPS or performance?
+It can make the game boot faster, but it should not have any impact on your in-game performance (your FPS) one way or the other.

+#### Q: What's the difference between this and using Heroic or Legendary?
+Heroic and Legendary are intended to manage and interface with entire game libraries.
+Slipstream is a more minimal, standalone tool with a very specific goal: to be the simplest possible method to get Rocket League running directly through another launcher like Steam, without any other dependencies.

+#### Q: Does Slipstream modify my game files in any way?
+Not at all.
+Slipstream is a separate executable that should be kept in its own folder.
+It only reads your game path to launch the game; it never writes to or alters your game installation.

+#### Q: I'm getting a "version mismatch" error when I try to play online.
+This almost always means your game is out of date.
+Since Slipstream bypasses the launcher, it also bypasses the automatic update check.
+Run the Epic Games Launcher or Heroic to make sure Rocket League is fully updated, then try launching with Slipstream again.

+#### Q: Does this work with BakkesMod?
+Not at this time.
+BakkesMod support is the most requested feature and is currently being looked at for a future release.

 ## Building from Source

 If you prefer to compile the application yourself, you will need the **Go toolchain** (version 1.24 or newer) installed on your system.